 Similarly, What is fast fashion in simple terms?

-Secondly, Is Nike fast fashion?
+Secondly, Why is it called fast fashion?

-Also, Why is fast fashion important?
+People also ask, Why is fast fashion so important?

 Related Questions and Answers